Philip Rosenthal: Biography and career

 Rosenthal directed President Bill Clinton in a White House Correspondents' Dinner video, which was shown to wide acclaim at the April 2000 event.
 Rosenthal co-wrote the 9/11 telethon America: A Tribute to Heroes, which aired on all four networks, and won a Peabody Award and an Emmy nomination for Outstanding Writing.
 Rosenthal wrote and directed a documentary film for Sony Pictures called Exporting Raymond, which depicts his efforts to adapt Everybody Loves Raymond for Russian television, despite his having little knowledge of Russian culture.

 In August 2015, he was one of 98 members of the Los Angeles Jewish community who signed an open letter supporting the proposed nuclear agreement between Iran and six world powers led by the United States "as being in the best interest of the United States and Israel."

 Beginning on September 28, 2015, PBS presented the six-episode television series I'll Have What Phil's Having, in which Rosenthal goes to locations around the world to explore their food culture.
 After six episodes, the series was not renewed.
 On January 12, 2018, Netflix premiered a reworked version of the show, titled Somebody Feed Phil.
 His brother Richard "Rich" Rosenthal serves as an executive producer.

+In addition to the film industry, Rosenthal became involved in the dining business.
+His newest investment is the diner "Max and Helen's", in partnership with award-winning chef Nancy Silverton in the Los Angeles neighborhood of Larchmont Village.